 New Amateur Radio Licensee Program

-Conditions apply.
-For complete information, see the document above or inquiries may be addressed to: .
+Conditions apply: prospect must take a SEMARA sponsored training class.
+For complete information, see the document above or addressed inquiries to: exams [at] semara [dot] org.

 Brief Club History 1932 – 1999